-Under current IRS regulations, commodity ETNs are taxed as if they were zero-coupon bonds, meaning that investors don’t incur a tax liability until the note is sold or matures.
+Under IRS regulations in 2011, commodity ETNs are taxed as if they were zero-coupon bonds, meaning that investors don’t incur a tax liability until the note is sold or matures.
 Commodity products that invest in futures contracts, on the other hand, must mark positions to market each year.
 They’re also required to fill out a Form 1099, a potential administrative headache come tax season [see a good summary of the ETF vs. ETN tax issues].

 The distinction between ETNs and ETFs can also be important when investing in MLPs, a sector of the domestic energy market that many have embraced as a source of attractive and relatively stable yields.
 Distributions are generally treated more favorably under the ETF structure, since payments made by the ETN are subject to taxation at individual income rates (distributions from an ETF may be treated as return of capital).
 But appreciation of the underlying securities may result in a deferred tax liability within the ETF structure, an adverse development that is avoided within an ETN.
 As such, the optimal form of exposure depends on both individual tax situations and the breakdown of returns between distributions and capital appreciation [see MLP ETFs: Fact And Fiction].

 With more than $90 billion in AUM, the S&P 500 SPDR (SPY) is by far the largest U.S.-listed ETF.
 And by most accounts, SPY appears to be identical to the iShares S&P 500 Index Fund (IVV); both track the same index and charge an expense ratio of 0.09%.
 But a closer look shows some subtle differences between the two that can impact the performance of the funds.